Safe and supportive gatherings to improve your writing

 We also spend time in group sessions learning how to effectively review our own and others’ work and formally critiquing each others’ work in the safe, supportive environment of the workshop.
 For most workshops, you can submit work ahead of time, but you don’t have to.
 Longer workshops (4 days or more) may include a one-on-one session with each participant and feedback of previously submitted work.

 Workshops range from half-day to 5-day/7-night workshops.
 Shorter workshops are usually not all-inclusive; longer workshops may or may not be, depending on type, size, and location of the workshop.
+Greenfire workshops may be virtual (online, generally via Zoom) or in-person gatherings.

-In Shorter Programs:
+In Shorter Greenfire Programs:

 We meet as part of an organized event (a luncheon or conference, for example) or for a session that’s shorter than a half-day (for example, on-site professional development).
 During the program, we focus on a specific topic, skill, and/or genre, depending on the length of time and the program’s purpose.
 Shorter programs include after-dinner talks, keynote presentations, conference breakout sessions, and 3-hour “mini-workshops.”
+Greenfire programs may be virtual (online, generally via Zoom) or in-person.

 What about writing conferences and conventions?

 Conferences and conventions are great, and there are some excellent ones out there.
 They’re a good place to meet lots of other writers.
 You may meet agents and publishers, too.
 Most are set up the way any conference is—keynote speakers, a plenary session or three, and concurrent breakout sessions with panel discussions, speakers, and demonstrations.
 They can be fun, exciting, and inspiring.
+Thanks to the COVID pandemic, many conferences have successfully shifted to online formats, which has extended their reach to folks who would otherwise be unable to attend.
+Some are experimenting with hybrid events, with both online and in-person programming.

 There’s a good chance that you’ll learn some interesting things at a conference or convention, but they don’t provide the sustained, intense focus on writing—actual sitting-down-and-writing—that is so valuable at a retreat or workshop.
 In addition, for most conferences, there’s little to no opportunity for one-on-one feedback.